Ludeo/Intralism-Score/README.md

 Special Thanks to FlyingRabidUnicornPig (https://github.com/FlyingRabidUnicornPig) for helping me out with the code and also Special Thanks to Kiri (Kiri#0001) for checking the maximum points on every map I wasn't able to check.

 # Updating the Score Checker
 Since v2.0.1 the score checker uses a CSV-file.
 You need to download the CSV-file, as well as the java file as always.
-Make sure both files are in the same directory, otherwise it wont work.
+Make sure both files are in the same directory, otherwise it won't work.
 In the CSV-file every map is saved in the following format:

       mapname,maxpoints,brokenstatus,workshopid